 The liabilities for payments to life beneficiaries includes payments due on gift annuities, annuity trusts, and unitrust gifts made to the Foundation in which a designated beneficiary retains an interest in the gift as specified in the agreement and in which the Foundation is the trustee.
 For these funds, a liability for beneficiary payment is established representing the present value of estimated future beneficiary payments over the expected life of the life beneficiaries.
 The liability is calculated using recent life expectancy tables and certain other estimates in computing a present value of the liability.
 All income and expenses associated with life income funds are reflected as part of the change in Deferred Inflows of Resources from Split-Interest Agreements.
-Upon the death of the life beneficiaries or at the end of the trust term, the Charitable Remainder Trust (trust) or Charitable Gift Annuity (CGA) contract is terminated, the remaining assets are transferred to the appropriate Foundation fund and revenue is recognized.
+Upon the death of the life beneficiaries or at the end of the trust term, the Trust or CGA contract is terminated, the remaining assets are transferred to the appropriate Foundation fund and revenue is recognized.